rubiin/express-boilerplate/README.md

 ### Running Dev Server

-Run on your terminal `npm run watch:dev`, the server will restart everytime you make a change in your code.
+Run on your terminal `npm run dev`, the server will restart everytime you make a change in your code.

 ### Running Production Server